Keffisor/JDAPlug/README.md

 	}
 }
 ```
-You can use the api of events by the JDAPlug without using the ListenerAdapter
+You can define events using JDAPlug’s API implementing ``PluginListener``
 ```
 public class EventTest implements PluginListener {
 	/*